 Forget about how to keep your cauliflower fresh.
 Instead, let’s talk about how to keep cauliflower alive.

-Cauliflower is rife with life and teeming with nutrients.
+Cauliflower is rife with life and nutritious as ever.
 Abeego keeps these nutrients tucked into your food so when you’re ready to eat it, you’re getting food that has retained its vital nutrients.
 Take care of your food that takes care of you!

 But don’t take our word for it: